TimCares/MasterThesis/docs/thesis/appendix/figures_and_visualizations.typ

     table.hline(),
   ),
   caption: [A comparison of the number of image-text pairs used for pretraining in different approaches.
-We use significantly fewer pairs compared to other approaches.], )<models_data_size_comparison>
+We use significantly fewer pairs compared to other approaches.
+  We compare the 1B variant of VLMo @vlmo to our models, and compare the cost of training our final model to the cost of VLMo with 4M pairs.
+This is because the authors of VLMo did not publish the compute used for their 1B variant.
+  ],
+)<models_data_size_comparison>

 #figure(